rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 Creating a Player
 ===================

-Welcome to the second part of making a platformer in Rubato.
+Welcome to the second part of making a platformer in rubato.
 In this step, we will be building a simple character with rudimentary physics.

 At this point, you should have a window drawing with a cyan background.

-First things first, we need to understand how Rubato is structured (we will explain it first, then walk you through it).
-Rubato has 4 different levels: Scenes, Groups, Game Objects, and Components.
+First things first, we need to understand how rubato is structured (we will explain it first, then walk you through it). rubato has 4 different levels: Scenes, Groups, Game Objects, and Components.

 :func:`Scenes <rubato.classes.scene.Scene>` hold a collection of Game Objects and Groups.
 It also manages a :func:`Camera <rubato.classes.camera.Camera>`.
 Scenes are used to compartmentalize code.
 For example,